aefimov/teamcity-deb/README.md

 ```
 tail -f /usr/local/teamcity/logs/teamcity-server.log
 ```
-When TeamCity prompt for token, copy&paste it from this log and continue.
+When TeamCity prompts for an authentication token, copy&paste it from this log and continue.